AriaMehrafza/bale2bale/README.md

 # bale2bale
-## A bot for forwarding Telegram messages to Bale in Melli internet
+## A bot for forwarding Telegram messages to Bale in 'Melli internet'
 Powered by [tg.i-c-a.su](tg.i-c-a.su)